Anxiety & Overwhelm 6 min read

 You can write down three things.
 You can write down ten things.
 But if you have forty open loops, tasks, worries, half-formed intentions, things you've been meaning to look into, and you know you have forty, the act of writing down ten doesn't fully close the remaining thirty.
 The brain is not satisfied by partial externalisation.
 It knows the rest are still in there.

-A genuinely effective brain dump, getting everything out, not the things that seem important enough to capture, is different in character from a to-do list.
+A genuinely effective thought capture, getting everything out, not the things that seem important enough to capture, is different in character from a to-do list.
 A to-do list is a curated record of explicit tasks.
-A brain dump is an attempt to fully empty working memory of every active loop, however small or vague.
+A thought capture is an attempt to fully empty working memory of every active loop, however small or vague.

 The difference matters because it's the completeness that closes the loops.
-Partial capture is better than nothing, but the relief that follows a complete brain dump is qualitatively different, the hum goes quiet in a way that partial capture doesn't achieve.
+Partial capture is better than nothing, but the relief that follows a complete thought capture is qualitatively different, the hum goes quiet in a way that partial capture doesn't achieve.

 The Zeigarnik Effect has a particularly significant impact on sleep.
 The period before sleep, the quieting of external stimulation, removes the competing inputs that suppressed the loops during the day.
 In silence, they surface.